interaction-dynamics/features/README.md

+`Feature` is a CLI and Web tool to explore the features in your projects.
+It is technology agnostic and can be used with any programming language or framework.

 Explore a live [demo](http://interaction-dynamics.io/features/) of the dashboard built with `Feature`.

-`Feature` is a CLI tool to explore the features in your projects.
-It is technology agnostic and can be used with any programming language or framework.

 You can with a CLI or with a Web GUI: